 - Facebook Marketplace / Groups – Finding groups dedicated to heavy machinery sales can be a great way of advertising to a specific niche of buyers.
 If the equipment is smaller, listing on the marketplace can provide the seller with significant exposure.

 - Craigslist – Like a trustworthy piece of equipment, Craigslist is a solid choice for listing used or new machinery for sale.
-Just be ready to sift through low ball offers and other spam-like emails on your way to finding an interested buyer.
+Just be prepared to sift through lowball offers and other spam-like emails on your way to finding an interested buyer.

 Step 1 – Buyer & Seller Names

-Write the full monetary amount the buyer will (or has) paid to the seller for the listed equipment.
+Enter the full monetary amount the buyer paid to the seller for the listed equipment.
 Then, write the seller’s full name, followed by their mailing or business address.
 Repeat for the buyer in the next two (2) fields.

 Step 2 – Equipment Information

-There are six (6) fields that can be used for providing a full breakdown of the equipment.
+There are six (6) fields that can be used for providing a full breakdown of the equipment being sold.

 Step 3 – Payment